samuelmaddock/blog.samuelmaddock.com/content/posts/google-widevine-blocked-my-browser.md

 If you know of any way to help out, [please get in touch](/contact).

-**edit:** No response from Google Widevine yet.
+**April 4th edit:** No response from Google Widevine yet.
 Because a few folks asked, here is the [full email exchange I had with Widevine](/widevine/gmail-thread.html).
 The initial response was received after getting in contact with another browser vendor to ping a Widevine contact they have.
 If you intend to inquire about a license agreement for your project, including the information they requested upfront could help.

 [_See post on Hacker News for discussion thread._](https://news.ycombinator.com/item?id=19553941)